hannobraun/caterpillar/README.md

 capi examples/hello.capi
 ```

-Feel free to edit the script.
-Your changes will be applied to the running
+If you edit the script, your changes will be applied to the running process
-process immediately.
+immediately.

 ## Acknowledgements